zacharywilliams05/Configure_AWSCLI_Terraform/README.md

 3. Enter the AWS Secret Access Key and press enter
 4. Enter the region (shown on your AWS console home, for me it is us-east-2)
 5. For output format do not enter anything and press enter.
-6. That is it!
+6. Done!
 Terraform and awscli are installed and configured for use!